Unicorns!! Image credit: a facebook group (to be id)

 Hi!
 Every time at Edgeryders we start a new project or build a new community I am digging into my life story from a new angle.
 I am Noemi, a longtime member and co-founder of Edgeryders back in the days.
 I will keep this version short: at 30 I walked straight into a personal life crisis and found myself in a systematic process of understanding where I come from.

-The way out is sometimes mentally healthier than staying.
+I didn’t leave out of cynicism or lack of hope, to be honest.
+Still, I can’t help but wonder: the way out is sometimes mentally healthier than staying.
 The fight remains though, but you do it from a “sunnier” place.
 Uhm, yes, Brussels.